ssilverman/QNEthernet/README.md

 * `broadcastIP()`: Returns the broadcast IP address associated with the current local IP and subnet mask.
 * `end()`: Shuts down the library, including the Ethernet clocks.
+* `hostByName()`: Convenience function that tries to resolve a hostname into an IP address.
+This returns whether successful.
 * `hostname()`: Gets the DHCP client hostname.
 An empty string means that no hostname is set.
 The default is "teensy-lwip".
 * `interfaceStatus()`: Returns the network interface status, `true` for UP and